arijitsinha80/hid-sp18-405/notebook.md

 * 2018/02/08 Tried downloading Raspbian and put it on SD card
 * 2018/02/09 Started buiding Raspberry Pi clusters.
 I aimed to build a hadoop cluster with the team members in later semester
 * 2018/02/15 Installed and started using JabRef
+* 2018/02/18 Worked on the Rasperry Pi's at Smith Research Center with Bertolt

 # Writing